-Dr. Ellis focuses her practice on patent prosecution and litigation with a particular emphasis in biotechnology, and the pharmaceutical and life science industries.
+Dr. Ellis has over 25 years experience in the patent industry, she focuses her practice on patent prosecution and litigation with a particular emphasis in the chemical and life science fields.
 Dr. Ellis represents clients in inter partes and ex parte appeals before the USPTO Board of Appeals and Interferences as well as patent infringement litigations at the Court of Appeals for the Federal Circuit and the International Trade Commission.
-She regularly serves as an expert witness in litigations involving inventorship and priority disputes as well as USPTO procedure.
-She also conducts arbitration proceedings involving a wide variety of patent disputes.
+She regularly serves as an expert witness in district court litigations involving inventorship, inequitable conduct, derivation, double-patenting, and priority disputes as well as USPTO procedure.
+She also conducts arbitration proceedings involving a wide variety of contractual and patent disputes.

-Formerly an Administrative Patent Judge at the U.S. Patent and Trademark Office, Board of Patent Appeals and Interferences (BPAI), Dr. Ellis has authored over 250 ex parte and 50 inter partes decisions.
-Prior to becoming a lawyer, she spent approximately 10 years as a scientist conducting basic research involving genetic material.
+Dr. Ellis has a strong life sciences background and over 20 years experience as a patent examiner and an Administrative Patent Judge at the U.S. Patent and Trademark Office.
+As a judge, Dr. Ellis authored over 250 ex parte and 50 inter partes decisions.
+Prior to becoming a lawyer, she was a Damon Runyan fellow at the Rockefeller University where she conducted research involving genetic material.
 Her experimental areas included molecular biology, particularly as it relates to the study of human malarial genes and immunology.
 She holds a patent directed to an antigenic malaria surface protein.

 Dr. Ellis also serves as a panelist for the American Arbitration Association and is an Officer of the Board of the Giles S. Rich American Inn of Court.
 She currently is an Adjunct Professor at the University of Maryland, Baltimore Campus, where she teaches legal and bio-ethical issues in the science professions.